HL7/davinci-pas/fsh/ig-data/input/pagecontent/usecases.md

 #### Scope of Work Flow
 In Scope

-1) Prior Auth for services/devices performed/supplied by the ordering provider
+1. Prior Auth for services/devices performed/supplied by the ordering provider
-2) Prior Auth for services/devices performed/supplied by a different provider where the ordering provider is required or permitted to request authorization for another entity to provide the services
+2. Prior Auth for services/devices performed/supplied by a different provider where the ordering provider is required or permitted to request authorization for another entity to provide the services
-3) Prior Auth for medications that are covered under a medical benefit.
+3. Prior Auth for medications that are covered under a medical benefit
+4. When Prior Auth is required by the rendering provider

 Out Of Scope

-1) SHOULD not be used for any Medication that is covered under a prescription drug program benefit and where PA is provided by another electronic exchange process (e.g. NCPCP Script)
+1. SHOULD not be used for any Medication that is covered under a prescription drug program benefit where PA is provided by another electronic exchange process (e.g. NCPCP Script)

 #### Prior Authorization Process
 The prior authorization process from the EHR side consists of five steps: